immunoodle/deployment/README.md

 ## Dex

-Dex is used for authentication to the Immunoodle components.
+Dex is an Identity Provider that's used for authentication to the Immunoodle components.
+Run the following command to install Dev.

 ```shell
 sudo kubectl -n immunoodle apply -f k8s-manifests/dex.yml